ANOTHER MUSICAL MUSING, 10 May 2025 –“Mothers’ Day Tunes From Those Sweet Old Days”

 As a result of Rice’s fame and the popularity of his song, by the mid-Nineteenth Century the term “Jim Crow” had morphed from the merely comic into a pejorative meaning a Black, Negro, or African American.

 From this, laws and reguations enforcing racial segregation became known as “Jim Crow Laws.”
-These were endemic in towns, counties, and states throughout much of the country.
+These were found if not endemic in towns, counties, and states throughout much of the country–North, South, East, and West.

 Rice’s song “Jump Jim Crow” was also a key initial step in a tradition of American popular music that was based on the imitation, if not outright mockery, of blacks.